apache/druid-website-src/src/pages/druid-powered.md

 Druid powers our applications related metrics and helps us slice and dice analytics on both historical and realtime-time metrics.
 It significantly reduces latency of analytic queries and help people to get insights more interactively.
 Through druid data we can now do anomaly detection as well.

-## Finin

-[Finin](https://finin.in/) is India’s first ever consumer-facing neobank.
-They're using Apache Druid as a backend for analytics, helping the company with clickstream analytics, user activity and behaviour as well as application performance management.

 ## Flipkart

 At Flipkart, business and analytics teams need constant visibility into how the users are interacting with the platform across all channels – website, mobile apps and m-site.
 They are using Druid to power their real-time clickstream analytics reports that enable their business teams to make critical decisions based on current traffic patterns and plan automated as well as manual interventions for traffic shaping.